MCPHackers/MCP-LTS/README.md

 * Automatically download Minecraft .jar's from official download links
 * Include an auto patching bat to create patched client and server jars
 * An Eclipse Start class for applet-only versions
-* Reobfuscation (currently for Infdev and Alpha versions only)
+* Reobfuscation for all available versions

 # Licensing